MedOpenClaw and MedFlowBench: Auditing Medical Agents in Full-Study Workflows: Related Work

 \section{Related Work}

 \textbf{Static medical VQA and medical VLM benchmarks.} Early medical VQA datasets established language-conditioned evaluation on medical images \cite{lau2018vqarad,he2020pathvqa,hu2024omnimedvqa,liu2021slake,zhang2023pmc}.
-Subsequent medical QA and medical multimodal benchmarks broadened task scope, reasoning difficulty, and clinical coverage \cite{chen2024huatuo,zuo2025medxpertqa,medxpertqa_hf,wang2025gpt5medical,kim2025benchmarking,yao2026medical,moll2025evaluating}.
+Subsequent medical QA and multimodal benchmarks broadened task scope, reasoning difficulty, and clinical coverage \cite{chen2024huatuo,zuo2025medxpertqa,medxpertqa_hf,wang2025gpt5medical,kim2025benchmarking,yao2026medical,moll2025evaluating}.
 Related lines such as medical report generation and image-grounded medical question answering also largely assume fixed image inputs rather than study-level interaction \cite{fallahpour2025medrax,bercea2025nova,deng2025med,wang2025cxpmrg}.
-Collectively, these settings have been valuable for measuring visual recognition, medical knowledge use, and language-conditioned reasoning on curated inputs.
-However, they typically begin from one or a few pre-selected diagnostically relevant 2D views rather than from a full imaging study.
-Our work is motivated by this gap to study whether we can perform auditable study-level reasoning over full practical clinical imaging studies.
+Together, these benchmarks measure visual recognition, medical knowledge use, and language-conditioned reasoning on selected inputs, but they typically start from one or a few pre-selected diagnostic views rather than a full imaging study.
+Patch- or slide-level pathology evaluations similarly reduce the search problem before the agent must navigate the whole slide.
+We target this gap by evaluating auditable study-level reasoning over complete radiology and pathology studies.

 \textbf{Medical agents.} Another line of work studies medical agents that perform multi-step reasoning~\cite{hu2025landscape,kim2024mdagents,pan2025medvlm,wu2025medcasereasoning} and evidence gathering~\cite{wu2024medical,zhu2025ask,zhao2026agentic}.
 Some focus on radiology-oriented agents, especially for chest X-ray analysis or reporting \cite{fallahpour2025medrax,sharma2024cxragent}, while others study broader multimodal medical agents that select among specialized tools or APIs across tasks \cite{li2024mmedagent,wang2025medagent}.
 These systems make the reasoning loop more explicit than standard static benchmarks, but many still operate on fixed images, isolated APIs, or abstracted tool interfaces rather than continuous interaction with a viewer over a full tomographic exam.